 More than a tenth of employers interviewed said that Australian youth needs to invest more effort and care with their presentation.
 Many employers referred specifically to the presentation of applicants at interviews and when they were handing in resumes.
 Two things noted by employers as something they disliked about their presentation: Australian youth often dressed inappropriately for work (i.e. tattoos, piercings, jewelry and untidy hair).

 5. Further education and training

 Roughly one tenth of employers believed that training and further education was the most effective way to improve the employment prospects of young people.
 This was because both would lead to the acquisition of work specific skills and qualifications.
 The most commonly mentioned options were TAFE courses, higher education and apprenticeships and traineeships.

 6. Improve job search and application skills

-Many employers mentioned that job search and job application skills needed to be looked at and improved by Australian youths.
-To improve the quality of job applications and resumes, employers suggested to do the following: make sure their application is tailored to the position for which they were applying and pay more attention to detail in their applications and resumes, particularly with regard to spelling and grammar.
+Many employers mentioned that job search and job application skills needed to be looked at and improved by young adults in Australia.
+To improve the quality of job applications and resumes, employers suggested to do the following: Make sure their application is tailored to the position for which they were applying and pay more attention to detail in their applications and resumes, particularly with regard to spelling and grammar.

 In regards to job search methods, employers recommended that young people approach employers directly and after having provided their resume, personally follow up with them.
-Many people recommended that young people should be improving their interviews skills by: being well presented; demonstrating some understanding of the industry or job which they are applying; communicating well; and appearing genuinely interested in the job.
+Many people recommended that young people should be improving their interviews skills by being well presented, demonstrating some understanding of the industry or job to which they are applying, communicating well and appearing genuinely interested in the job.